For those of you who didn’t get to see last month’s quiz, here it is again with the answer to follow:

 I see….
 And who is Larry Tate?

 Darin’s boss on “Bewitched”.
+He’s a partner in McMahon and Tate.

 You know, I find this whole section of the ezine mysterious; so, I think I’ll just begin with my case; not that I’m not deeply honored to be here on “The Hpathy Quiz”!
-So, anyway, for the past so-many years (10 perhaps) I’ve felt sick during and after a trip — nauseous, weak, drowsy with my head feeling like lead — especially taking a flight or by any air-conditioned mode of conveyance.
+So, anyway, for the past so-many years (10 maybe) I’ve felt sick during and after a trip — nauseous, weak, drowsy with my head feeling like lead — especially taking a flight or by any air-conditioned mode of conveyance.
 Now that I’m introduced to homeopathy and I had to go for a longish trip to Singapore from India.
 I looked up my symptoms and identified ______ as my remedy.
 I was not sure about how or when to take it, which Elaine guided me through a month back.
 (I don’t do well in a car either, though I’m better if I’m the driver.
 Circular motions I can’t take, nor exhaust fumes.)

 I took the remedy in water once, an hour or so before, and as a matter of abundant precaution once during the flight.
 On the return trip I just took one dose while boarding the flight.
 I enjoyed the food and the Singaporean Sling (an alcoholic drink) unimaginable earlier when even the smell of food was sickening.
 And I’ve lived happily ever after!